My name is Jean Williams. I am presently the Chair of Governors at Newchurch and I’d like to tell you a little about being a governor.

-I am a Company Accountant for a HR and Employment Law Consultancy Firm.
-My previous experience has been in R&D and Hospitality industries.
+I am a Company Accountant for a software company, my previous experience has been working in Finance for HR, R&D and Hospitality industries.

 I am really pleased to be a parent Governor and hope through my skills, experience and support I can contribute to Newchurch’s continued development.

 Newchurch is a successful and thriving school and I have been a Parent Governor since 20016.

 My own children are very happy here in KS2.
 Being a Parent Governor is a huge opportunity to contribute towards shaping the successful future of our school for all of our children to ensure that they continue to benefit academically and socially through being provided with the very best educational opportunities.

 My background career is in operations management with major insurers, leading change and continuous improvement programmes at a senior leadership level.
 I have a degree from University of Sheffield, professional qualifications in Insurance and I recently qualified as a Level 3 Teaching Assistant.

 I enjoy spending time with my family, travelling and yoga.